Nucleotide: Synthesis

 Nucleotides can be synthesized by a variety of means, both in vitro and in vivo.

 In vitro, protecting groups may be used during laboratory production of nucleotides.
 A purified nucleoside is protected to create a phosphoramidite, which can then be used to obtain analogues not found in nature and/or to synthesize an oligonucleotide.

 In vivo, nucleotides can be synthesized de novo or recycled through salvage pathways.
 The components used in de novo nucleotide synthesis are derived from biosynthetic precursors of carbohydrate and amino acid metabolism, and from ammonia and carbon dioxide.
 Recently it has been also demonstrated that cellular bicarbonate metabolism can be regulated by mTORC1 signaling.
 The liver is the major organ of de novo synthesis of all four nucleotides.
 De novo synthesis of pyrimidines and purines follows two different pathways.
 Pyrimidines are synthesized first from aspartate and carbamoyl-phosphate in the cytoplasm to the common precursor ring structure orotic acid, onto which a phosphorylated ribosyl unit is covalently linked.
 Purines, however, are first synthesized from the sugar template onto which the ring synthesis occurs.
 For reference, the syntheses of the purine and pyrimidine nucleotides are carried out by several enzymes in the cytoplasm of the cell, not within a specific organelle.
 Nucleotides undergo breakdown such that useful parts can be reused in synthesis reactions to create new nucleotides.

 Pyrimidine ribonucleotide synthesis

-The synthesis of the pyrimidines CTP and UTP occurs in the cytoplasm and starts with the formation of carbamoyl phosphate from glutamine and CO2.
+The synthesis of the pyrimidines cytidine triphosphate (CTP) and uridine triphosphate (UTP) occurs in the cytoplasm and starts with the formation of carbamoyl phosphate from glutamine and CO2.
 Next, aspartate carbamoyltransferase catalyzes a condensation reaction between aspartate and carbamoyl phosphate to form carbamoyl aspartic acid, which is cyclized into 4,5-dihydroorotic acid by dihydroorotase.
 The latter is converted to orotate by dihydroorotate oxidase.
 The net reaction is: